abbamediabanner

 4) Faith-based science spreads.

-By the early 1900's , many men were leaving their homes, their family ventures, and their paternal presence --all to begin work in the new factories of the Industrial Revolution.
-While men used to have a hands-on presence in the home, leading the family in farming, trade, business, faith, and purpose, men's lives now revolved around a company.
-The rest of the family often had little connection with these companies, often situated out of daily access to the home.
+By the early 1900's, many men daily left their homes, their family ventures, and their paternal presence --all to work in the new factories of the Industrial Revolution -- and the Modern World.
+While men used to have a hands-onpresence in the home, leading the family in farming, trade, business, faith, and purpose, men's lives now revolved around a company.
+The rest of the family often had little connection with Dad's hard labor within these unseen companies, often situated out of daily access to the home.
+Likewise within this daily physical separation, Dad began loosing his understanding of his wife and children's milestones and struggles at home.
 While dad was working in the preludes of impersonal urbanity, the home fires subtly began losing connection with its fuel -- its unique mission.

 Though his role used to daily model responsibilities of a teacher, trainer, spiritual guide, and mantle bearer, fathers stepping into the Industrial Revolution began practicing a more monolithic role: that being simply a provider.
 The mother began carrying the tremendous load of raising the children and maintaining the home, (sometimes working in the factory, as well), with dad absent from the home 12-16 hour days.